 Sleep pressure also works the other way around.
 During sleep, your adenosine level decreases, and your urge to sleep starts to ease.
 By the time your body has given the amount of rest it needs, sleep pressure will reach its baseline level, and you will wake up automatically – that it if you are not forcefully woken up before.

 No surprise, you can mess up with your sleep pressure cycles, too.
-Late-evening naps and accidental dozing off are the worst.
+Late-evening naps and dozing off accidentally before the bedtime are the worst.
 Even if you nodded off for just a couple of minutes, your sleep pressure would significantly decrease.
-Short naps work similarly to caffeine: you will feel more alert than you are.
+Short naps work similarly to caffeine: you will feel more alert than you actually are.
 Well-timed power naps can offer a tremendous boost to your productivity after a poorly slept night.
 Napping is, however, a considerable problem for your sleep if it happens too late.
 Taking a nap late in the afternoon messes up with the natural rhythm of your sleep pressure.
 The same goes for dozing off on the couch during the evening.
 Falling asleep gets much harder, or you might end up waking in the middle of the night.

 Borbély, A. A., Daan, S., Wirz-Justice, A., & Deboer, T. (2016).
 The two-process model of sleep regulation: A reappraisal.
 Journal of Sleep Research, 25(2), 131–143.